Bulkas456/BBTransaction/README.md

 ```
 When a transaction is cancelled then undo methods for all run steps are invoked and the result of the transaction is 'ResultType.Cancelled', i.e.:
 when we have a transaction with steps '0', '1' and '2' and we cancel the transaction in step '1' then undo methods for steps '1' and '0' are invoked (in this order) and then the transaction ends.
- ## Moving steps back and forward during a transaction
+ ## Moving steps back and step forward during a transaction
 You can move back to a previous step from a step action using a method 'GoBack' i.e.:
 ```c#
 transaction.Add(new TransactionStep<string, Dto>()